apache/pekko-http/docs/src/main/paradox/compatibility-guidelines.md

 ## Specific versions inter-op discussion

-In this section we discuss some of the specific cases of compatibility between versions of Apache Pekko HTTP and Akka itself.
+In this section we discuss some of the specific cases of compatibility between versions of Apache Pekko HTTP and Apache Pekko itself.

 For example, you may be interested in those examples if you encountered the following exception in your system when upgrading parts of your libraries: `Detected java.lang.NoSuchMethodError error, which MAY be caused by incompatible Pekko versions on the classpath.
-Please note that a given Pekko version MUST be the same across all modules of Pekko that you are using, e.g. if you use pekko-actor [2.5.3 (resolved from current classpath)] all other core Apache Pekko modules MUST be of the same version.
+Please note that a given Pekko version MUST be the same across all modules of Apache Pekko that you are using, e.g. if you use pekko-actor [2.5.3 (resolved from current classpath)] all other core Apache Pekko modules MUST be of the same version.
 External projects like Apache Pekko Connectors, Persistence plugins or Apache Pekko HTTP etc. have their own version numbers - please make sure you're using a compatible set of libraries.`

 ### Compatibility with Apache Pekko